openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/grafana-guide.rst

    enable_grafana: "yes"

-If you would like to set up Prometheus as a data source additionally set:
+If you would like to set up Prometheus as a data source, additionally set:

 .. code-block:: yaml

    enable_prometheus: "yes"

-Please follow :doc:`Prometheus Guide <prometheus-guide>` for more information
+Please follow :doc:`Prometheus Guide <prometheus-guide>` for more information.

-Custom Dashboards Provisioning
+Custom dashboards provisioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kolla Ansible sets Custom Dashboards Provisioning using `Dashboard provider <https://grafana.com/docs/grafana/latest/administration/provisioning/#dashboards>`_.
+Kolla Ansible sets custom dashboards provisioning using `Dashboard provider <https://grafana.com/docs/grafana/latest/administration/provisioning/#dashboards>`_.

 Dashboard's JSON files should be placed into
 ``{{ node_custom_config }}/grafana/dashboards/`` folder.